Capitol Hill Ski and Snowboard Club

 Hello Capitol Hill Families!

 If you are interested in Ski/Snowboard Club, but don’t know where to start.
 This letter should help.
-If you still have questions after reading this letter, please contact one of the coordinators:
+If you still have questions after reading this letter, please contact:

 Please read carefully and call with questions.

 1. All our trips are scheduled for full days when our kids are off of school for conference days or teacher prep days.
 On these days we are able to get the best rates.
 The after school Fridays are no longer an option with our later school time this year.

 2. A link to online registration will be sent to our ski/board club email distribution list and posted on our Facebook group.

 3. All students need to ski with a buddy.
 Please don’t send your student out if s/he doesn’t have anyone with whom to ski or board.
 We do have adults on the hills who can ski with students that get split from his/her group, but it is more fun and safer for everyone if each student has at least one buddy.

 4. These rates are Afton Alps' and Welch Village's group prices- not Capitol Hill's.
 This is a discounted rate- a great deal to get your student on the slope.

 5. Parents and other adults are ENCOURAGED to join us.
 We have a blast and a few parents have even learned to ski with their students.

 6. High School Students- Even if your student has moved on to high school this year, we encourage you to continue to ski/board with us this year.
 The more bus riders we have, the more we can reschedule.